Today, we’ll be reviewing the Shure SM48, the hyper-budget model of the SM58.

 However, despite having some presence boost, the microphone starts to roll off at around 10 kHz, making vocals sound pretty lackluster and dead.

-While we recognize that we just stated that the SM48 might not be the best for studio vocals, in live situations we feel that many of its downfalls become negligent.
+While I recognize that I just stated that the SM48 might not be the best mic for studio vocals, in live situations I feel that many of its downfalls become negligent.

 That is to say that the high-end roll-off won’t be as noticeable in live performances, so the microphone is absolutely usable.